The Different Types of Knowledge

 Using a reference by Polanyi (1966), imagine trying to write an article that would accurately convey how one reads facial expressions.
 It should be quite apparent that it would be near impossible to convey our intuitive understanding gathered from years of experience and practice.
 Virtually all practitioners rely on this type of knowledge.
 An IT specialist for example will troubleshoot a problem based on his experience and intuition.
 It would be very difficult for him to codify his knowledge into a document that could convey his know-how to a beginner.
 This is one reason why experience in a particular field is so highly regarded in the job market.

 The exact extent to which IT systems can aid in the transfer and enhancement of tacit knowledge is a rather complicated discussion.
-For now, suffice it to say that successful KM initiatives must place a very strong emphasis on the tacit dimension, focusing primarily on the people involved, and they must understand the limitations imposed by computerized systems.
+For now, suffice it to say that successful KM initiatives must place a very strong emphasis on the tacit dimension, focusing on the people and processes involved, and using IT in a supporting role.

 Tacit knowledge is found in: the minds of human stakeholders.
 It includes cultural beliefs, values, attitudes, mental models, etc. as well as skills, capabilities and expertise (Botha et al 2008).
 On this site, I will generally limit tacit knowledge to knowledge embodied in people, and refer separately to embedded knowledge (as defined below), whenever making this distinction is relevant.